Calluses and Corns - Topic Overview

 reducing or eliminating pressure on the skin.

 Calluses on your hands usually can be prevented by wearing gloves to protect your hands, such as when gardening or lifting weights.
-Calluses on your feet can usually be prevented by wearing shoes that fit well.
+Calluses on your feet can usually be prevented by wearing shoes and socks that fit well.

 Corns on your feet can usually be prevented by wearing shoes that have a wider toe box.
 So can getting both feet measured by a shoe store clerk before buying a pair of shoes.